-There’s some disagreement about when “older” happens but just about all the experts agree that after the age of 65, most people will experience shrinking muscles.
+There’s some disagreement about when “older” happens but just about all the experts agree that after the age of 65, most people will experience shrinking muscles and those who haven’t been exercising will have muscles that shrink more than people who do exercise.

 And, smaller muscles means less strength, quicker fatigue, less overall ability, and more fat on your body.

-One of the reasons this happens is that the blood flow in your legs, for example, slows.
+One of the reasons this happens is that the blood flow in your legs slows.
 This in turn alters how your body uses certain hormones, like insulin, which in turn alters how your body builds and breaks down muscle.

 I don’t know about you but I’m not too thrilled about losing muscle mass.
 Sure, I can be as vain as the next guy sometimes but really, I have a lot of things I like to do, want to do, and I need my muscles to do their job.